Tmeister/wp-api-jwt-auth/README.md

 ```

-Success response from the server
+Success response from the server:

 ```json
 {